 Depending on whether the test compound is dissolved in aqueous medium or a solvent, up to 4 controls are recommended for each solvent used.

 Control 1.
-Control contains cells only.
+Control contains cells, but no growth factors.
 (Control Master Mix provided).

 Control 2.
-Vehicle-only control contains cells.
+Vehicle-only control contains cells, but no growth factors.
 (Control Master Mix provided).